-Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results CC6.3.3 Predefined security groups are utilized to assign role-based access privileges and segregate access to data for the corporate network domain, operating systems and centralized firewall administration console.
-Inspected the user account and role assignment listings for the corporate network domain, a sample of production operating systems and the centralized firewall administration console with the assistance of the information security engineer to determine that predefined security groups were utilized, where applicable, to assign role-based access privileges for each system sampled.
+Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results Inspected the firewall management console administrator user account listing with the assistance of the information security senior engineer to determine that administrative access privileges to the centralized firewall management system were restricted to authorized personnel.
 No exceptions noted.
-CC6.3.4 Administrative access privileges to the network domain, operating system, and centralized firewall administration console are restricted to user accounts accessible by authorized personnel.
-Inspected the administrator user account listings for the network domain, a sample of production operating system servers, and the centralized firewall administration console with the assistance of the information security engineer to determine that administrative access privileges were restricted to user accounts accessible by authorized personnel for each system sampled.
-No exceptions noted. ntity restricts physical access to faciliti ia storage, and other sensitive location CC6.4.1 Procedures exist and are followed to established and make changes to physical access privileges for customers.
-Inquired of the data center site and security compliance personnel regarding the access procedures to the IBX data centers to determine that procedures were in place and followed to establish and make changes to IBX physical access privileges for customers.
+Inspected the physical access control system administrator user account listings for a sample of IBX data centers with the assistance of the global operations compliance senior specialist to determine that administrative access privileges to the physical access control systems were restricted to authorized personnel for each IBX data center sampled.
+No exceptions noted. ntity restricts physical access to faciliti ia storage, and other sensitive location CC6.4.1 Procedures exist and are followed to establish and make changes to physical access privileges for customers.
+Inquired of the data center site managers and security personnel regarding the physical access procedures to IBX data centers to determine that procedures were in place and followed to establish and make changes to physical access privileges for customers.
 No exceptions noted.
-Inspected the site access requests for a sample of new and terminated customer enrollments, removals, and access changes during the period to determine that procedures were in place and followed to establish and make changes to IBX physical access privileges for each customer sampled.
+Inspected the site access request tracking documentation for a sample of customers onboarded during the period to determine that procedures were in place and followed to establish physical access privileges for each customer sampled.
 No exceptions noted.
+Inspected the site access removal request tracking documentation for a sample of customers terminated during the period to determine that procedures were in place and followed to remove physical access privileges for each customer sampled.
+No exceptions noted.
 CC6.4.2 Procedures exist and are followed to establish and make changes to IBX physical access privileges for Equinix employees who have a need to access an IBX.
-Inquired of the data center site and security compliance personnel regarding physical access procedures to the data centers to determine that procedures were in place and followed to establish and make changes to physical access privileges for Equinix employees who had a need to access an IBX data center.
+Inquired of the data center site managers and security personnel regarding the physical access procedures to IBX data centers to determine that procedures were in place and followed to establish and make changes to physical access privileges for Equinix employees who had a need to access an IBX data center.
 No exceptions noted.